 The ultimate handling is to get the field of Canadian Health Care to responsibly propose control methods regarding the dispensing of such potent drugs.
 Getting doctors and others to thoroughly assess each case and determine the actual need for opiates.
 And for anyone struggling with addiction to opioids, supply proper affordable withdrawal management, and professional rehab counseling.
 Centers should cut down on their waiting list to dispense urgent help.
 Decriminalizing will only remove the criminal offense for selling and distributing.
 But can it cut down on the overdose epidemic?

-For personal help with a loved one struggling with opiate addiction call 1-888-488-8434, and speak with an experienced addiction referral counselor.
+For personal help with a loved one struggling with opiate addiction call our toll-free number.
+Speak with an experienced addiction referral counselor.